More than a dozen dogs fall ill after ingesting caffeinated ‘treat-like’ items at NH beach

 “The lab results need to be evaluated further to confirm if the caffeine amounts are consistent with each item submitted for testing,” the police department said in a press release.

-Police are asking area residents to be aware of their dog’s actions and to stay close enough to control the animal and observe behaviors.
+Rye Police Chief Kevin Walsh is asking area residents to be aware of their dog’s actions and to stay close enough to control the animal and observe behaviors.

+“Your dog should always be in your sight, so if you’re walking ahead of your dog 25 yards, that’s not walking your dog, you’re not paying attention to what your dog’s doing,” he said.
+“So whether it’s man-made or something from nature that the dog’s eating, you should be within 10 to 20 feet of your dog and have sight of your dog to make sure they’re not eating something.”

 Anyone with information is asked to call police at 603-964-5522 or send a tip to Seacoast Crime Stoppers.